 In the "Order Confirmation" view, the driver can see the summary of the order he is picking up.
 When the driver is at the delivery location, he will tap "I’m at the delivery location."
-The driver can tap the chat bubbleblue arrow next to the “Delivery” heading if he wants to open a new iMessage to the .
+The driver can tap the chat bubble icon next to the “Delivery” heading if he wants to open a new iMessage to the user.
 If the user taps the top left arrow button, he returns to the “My Orders” view (Figure 12).